Back To Search Results

 Enhancing Healthcare Team Outcomes

-Managing the administration of foscarnet to immunocompromised individuals infected with HSV, CMV, or VZV viruses requires an interprofessional team effort by health care professionals comprised of physicians, nurses, lab technicians, infectious disease specialists, pharmacists, and social workers.
-Such a team would be able to enhance the optimal outcomes in the administration of this drug.
-Prompt action in the diagnosis of infection and administration of the drug is fundamental to the optimal efficacy of this therapy.[17]
-[Level 5]
+Managing the administration of foscarnet to immunocompromised individuals infected with HSV, CMV, or VZV viruses requires an interprofessional team effort by healthcare professionals comprised of physicians, nurses, lab technicians, infectious disease specialists, pharmacists, and social workers.
+Such a team would be able to enhance the optimal outcomes during the administration of this drug.
+Prompt action in the diagnosis of infection and administration of the drug is fundamental to the optimal efficacy of this therapy.[28]

-In addition, since this is a drug that is not available orally and is administered most commonly via intravenous routes, it is of utmost importance to have the team involved with consistent monitoring of the drug’s effect on the patient’s condition, especially during dosing changes.[18]
-[Level 2] Potential obstacles to ineffective therapy with foscarnet include inefficient interprofessional communication between team members (nurses and physicians, physicians and pharmacists, etc.), inconsistency in surveillance of the patient’s progress with the therapy, or concurrent usage of drugs that may interfere with foscarnet therapy.[19]
-[Level 3]
+Additionally, since this drug is not available orally and is administered most commonly via intravenous routes, it is of utmost importance to have the team involved with consistently monitoring the drug’s effect on the patient’s condition, especially during dosing changes.[29]
+Potential obstacles to ineffective therapy with foscarnet include inefficient interprofessional communication between team members, inconsistency in surveillance of the patient’s progress with the treatment, or concurrent usage of drugs that may interfere with foscarnet therapy.[30]

-Compliance and overdose are two aspects of the medication that require emphasis in patient education of this drug.
+Compliance and overdose are aspects of the medication that require emphasis during patient education.
 The education should come from all team members, such as physicians, specialists, nurses, and pharmacists.
-Since appropriate dosing of this drug is very crucial, the physician, nurse, and pharmacist must always be on the same page with the individualized aspect of therapy: the patient’s past medical history, inpatient and outpatient medication list, and changes in dosages of the foscarnet therapy regimen should always be available and consistent between all of them.
-With renal dysfunction being one of the major concerns of this drug, the interprofessional team needs to monitor renal function.[20][9]
-[Level 3]
+Since appropriate dosing of this drug is very crucial, clinicians must always be on the same page with the individualized aspect of therapy: the patient’s past medical history, inpatient and outpatient medication list, and changes in dosages of the foscarnet therapy regimen should always be available and consistent between all of them.
+With renal dysfunction being a major concern associated with this drug, the interprofessional team needs to monitor renal function.[31][18]
+Consultation with nephrology is recommended in cases of foscarnet overdose or nephrotoxicity.

-Upon completion of the treatment regimen, the patient’s primary care physician or infectious disease physician must schedule follow-up visits to assess remission status versus recurrence; this is a crucial part of treatment as it catches any early recurrence of disease and prevents the need to reinitiate therapy (thereby exposing the patient to more side effects).
+Upon completion of therapy, the patient’s primary care physician or infectious disease physician must schedule follow-up visits to assess remission status versus recurrence; this is a crucial part of treatment as it catches any early recurrence of disease and prevents the need to reinitiate therapy (thereby exposing the patient to more adverse effects).
+An interprofessional team approach and communication among clinicians are crucial to decreasing potential adverse effects, improving disease course, and improving patient outcomes related to foscarnet therapy.

 References